kripken/speak.js/README.markdown

 **Custom Callbacks**

-if you would like to define youŕe own response to the generated audio data, you can define a custom callback, by setting the `callback` in the options, like so:
+if you would like to define your own response to the generated audio data, you can define a custom callback, by setting the `callback` in the options, like so:

       `speak('hello world', { callback: function (src) {
          // do whatever you want with the returned data: "src"